gamicolo/poke_berries_statistics/README.md

 # poke_berries_statistics
 Poke-berries statistics API

-##to run the API
+## To run the API

+    0 - cd <path_of_the cloned_repo>/src
-    pip3 install -r requirements.txt
+    1 - pip3 install -r requirements.txt
-    flask create_tables (only the first time to create all the tables needed) flask run
+    2 - ./poke_stats_api.py
+    3 - ./get_berries.py

-The API is listening in all IP's in the port 5000
+    The API is listening in all IP's in the port 5000.

+    The poke_stats_api.py is the actual API to get the statistics of all berries.
+    The get_berries.py is script to test the API.

+## To run the unittest

+    0 - cd <path_of_the cloned_repo>/test
+    1 - pytest test_berry_statistics.py